jar398/listtools/doc/guide.md

    source record ids other than the first
  - `Landmark` - cleanup specific to EOL DH - recode values, change to `landmark_status`

-`--managed prefix:column` is for designating use of managed identifier spaces.
-If one column contains, say, NCBI taxids, or GBIF taxon identifiers, or anything similar, that are stable across versions of the source checklist (as opposed to being idiosyncratic to one version), then the is copied to a new `managed_id` column.
-For examples, `--managed gbif:taxonID` means that the taxonID column contains managed GBIF taxon 'identifiers' and the `managed_id` column will contain 'managed identifiers'.
-E.g. if a row's taxonID contains
-`359` then the string `gbif:359` will be placed in the `managed_id` column.
-This will then be used for matching operations (well... not currently... but it has done so in the past).

 ### find_taxa
 <a name="find_taxa"></a>